-Residential development proposals must provide an adequate amount of off-street car parking and cycle parking.
-In designing off-street parking, developers are encouraged to:

-- A. Maximise the number of parking spaces close to and in sight of the dwellings they serve. - B. Avoid provision of parking courts if necessary they should be small in overall size (generally no more than five properties should use a single parking courtyard) and they should be well overlooked by neighbouring properties.

-- C. Provide a layout and mix of types of off-street parking that reflects that of adjacent development to maintain and enhance the character of the area and ensure a high quality and well managed streetscape. - D. Use landscaping to minimise the visual impact of parked cars. - E. Use a combination of car parking solutions and to avoid white lining/numbering to differentiate spaces.
+- A. New development must be supported by appropriate car and cycle parking provision that is consistent with the Waverley Borough Council Parking Guidelines (October 2013) or any successor document. - B. All car parking spaces associated with new development should be designed to support electric vehicle charging, with provision made in accordance with Surrey County Council Vehicular and Cycle Parking Guidance (January 2018), or any successor document. - C. In designing off-street parking, developers are encouraged to: - a.
+Maximise the number of parking spaces close to and in sight of the dwellings they serve. - Avoid provision of parking courtyards if necessary they should be small in overall size (generally no more than five properties should use a single parking courtyard) and they should be suitably overlooked by neighbouring properties. - c.
+Provide a layout and mix of types of off-street parking that seeks to accommodate parking with the curtilage of the overall site and reduce the impact on adjacent existing development whilst providing a high quality and well managed streetscene. - d.
+Use landscaping to minimise and blend the visual impact of parked cars into the development. - e.
+Avoid the use of white lining/numbering to differentiate spaces.

-7.2 WASTEWATER INFRASTRUCTURE AND WATER SUPPLY
+WASTEWATER INFRASTRUCTURE AND WATER SUPPLY